-Prerequisite: NURS-205, 210, 211 and 212; admission to the nursing program.
-Corequisite: NURS-235
+Prerequisite: NURS-205, NURS-210 (or equivalent), NURS-211 (or equivalent), NURS-212, and PSYCH-126 or PSYCH-128; and admission to the nursing program

 This course is an adjunct to NURS-235.
 It provides instruction related to specific maternity and pediatric nursing skills, as well as an opportunity for individual and small group practice of those skills in the nursing skills laboratory.